 The trail follows a road that passes through a series of tunnels from which it is possible to observe the gorge, the Liwu river and the impressive white cliffs.
 Taroko is, it seems, the deepest marble canyon in the world.
 At this point, the canyon is particularly narrow (at its narrowest point, its width is less than five meters), and it is hard to believe that it is the small river at its bottom that is responsible for its creation.

-Wearing a helmet is recommended here because of the risk of falling rocks (and the park lends them for free, just go to one of the visitor centers).
+Wearing a helmet is recommended here because of the risk of falling rocks (and the park lends them for free, just go to one of the visitor centres).

 After following the road that winds along the gorge and passes through countless bridges and tunnels, we finally arrive in Tianxiang (天祥).
 Tianxiang is a small village located in the heart of Taroko National Park and the place where two rivers converge to create the Liwu River.
 There are a few hotels and a few restaurants, and this is where we stopped for our lunch break.